DOAJ/doaj/cms/pages/apply/guide.md

 Once you have amended and reviewed the answers, submit the update request to us.

-Update requests are reviewed by the DOAJ editorial team for accuracy and we aim to process them within six weeks of submission.
+The DOAJ editorial team reviews update requests for accuracy and we aim to process them within six weeks of submission.

 ---